PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 To complete the task we first need to setup host M to continuously send spoofed ARP replies to both A and B, poisoning their ARP caches so that each host associates the other’s IP address with M’s MAC address, enabling a man in the middle attack.

-We need to do so continously because ARP cache entries expire and legitimate traffic may owerwrite our entries.
+We need to do so continously because ARP cache entries expire and legitimate traffic may overwrite our entries.

 &nbsp;
 ### Step 1 (Launch the ARP cache poisoning attack)
 To do so we will write a python script that complies with the requirements.
 Note that we will use ARP replies to poison our victims, basically assuming an entry already exists which is reasonable.
 ARP replies are preferred over ARP requests for cache poisoning because they are more consistently accepted as updates to existing ARP entries, whereas unsolicited ARP requests are often ignored or restricted by modern operating systems.

 So to begin we ping A from B and B from A to fill the ARP caches.